-For years, the NSE IPO has been one of the most talked-about yet delayed listings in India’s market.
+For years, the NSE IPO has been one of the most talked yet delayed listings in India’s market.
 Every few months, there is an update regarding its IPO but no final launch.
 Now suddenly, things might seem to be moving faster.
 Big investors are possibly lining up, regulatory hurdles are possibly easing.

 But why is NSE IPO such a big deal, and what’s changing this time?
 Let’s understand what’s happening behind the scenes and why the NSE IPO is back in focus again?

-NSE IPO Targets $2.75 Billion.
-What does it mean?
+NSE IPO Targets $2.75 Billion.What It Means?

-According to GoodReturns, the NSE IPO is expected to raise nearly $2.75 Billion, which is above Rs.22,000 crore.
-But might no fresh capital come into the company?
-Instead, it will likely be an Offer for Sale (OFS), where existing shareholders sell a portion of their stake.
-This means that the investment could be into an already established and likely profitable business.
-Hence, NSE itself is not raising funds for expansion.
-Now, despite being an OFS, the estimated size might make it one of India’s largest IPOs.
+According to GoodReturns, the NSE IPO is expected to raise nearly $2.75 Billion, which above Rs.22,000 crore.
+But here’s the important part is that not fresh capital coming into the company.
+Instead, it will likely be an Offer for Sale (OFS), where existing shareholders sell a portion of their stake.This means that the investment could be into already established and likely profitable business.Hence, NSE itself possibly not raising funds for expansion.
+Now despite being an OFS, the estimated size might makes it one of India’s largest IPOs.

 Who’s Investing in NSE IPO?

-The interest around the NSE IPO is backed by some of the biggest names in global finance.
-The key investors expected to participate include LIC (Life Insurance Corporation of India), SBI (State Bank of India), Temasek Holdings, CPPIB (Canada Pension Plan Investment Board) and Morgan Stanley, along with multiple domestic and global investors.
+The interest around the NSE IPO is backed by some of the biggest names in global finance.The key investors expected to participate includes LIC (Life Insurance Corporation of India), SBI (State Bank of India), Temasek Holdings, CPPIB (Canada Pension Plan Investment Board) and Morgan Stanley, along with multiple domestic and global investors.
 This kind of participation possibly reflects strong institutional confidence.
-When such large players are lined up, it usually shows long-term belief in the company’s dominance and growth potential.
+When such large players are line up then it could usually shows long-term belief in the company’s dominance and growth potential.

 NSE IPO Likely to Be OFS